TITLE 13 INSURANCE

 Y. “Initial determination” means a formal written disposition by a health care insurer affecting a covered person’s rights to benefits, including full or partial denial of a claim or request for coverage or its initial administrative decision.

-Z. “Managed health care bureau (MHCB)” means the managed health care bureau within the office of the superintendent of insurance.
+AA.
+“Managed health care bureau or MHCB” means the managed health care bureau within the office of the superintendent of insurance.

-BB.
-“Office of the superintendent of insurance (OSI)” means the office of the superintendent or its staff.
+CC.
+“Office of the superintendent of insurance or OSI” means the office of the superintendent of insurance or staff of the office of superintendent of insurance.

 (1) the cancellation or discontinuance of coverage has only a prospective effect; or